isiahmeadows/mithril.js/core.md

 ## DOM hydration API

-The DOM hydration API is exposed under `mithril/hydrate` and is exposed under `Mithril.hydrate`.
+The DOM hydration API is exposed under `mithril/hydrate` and is exposed via `Mithril.hydrate`.
 It depends on `mithril/render` and `mithril/m`.

 - `hydrate(root, vnode?)` - Renders a root vnode.
 	- This assigns an expando `._ir` to the root if one doesn't exist already.